 Project Risk Management is an important set of processes – designed to ensure that the least number of unplanned disruptions occur during project execution, and when they do, be prepared to deal with them.
 While we can never predict the future with certainty, we can apply a simple and streamlined risk management process to determine risk items within a project and minimize the impact should they occur.

-This article – the first in a series of 5 – presents the overall structure of a thorough risk management process.
-It provides a review of the major process steps which are covered in detail in articles 2 through 5 of the series.
+This article presents the overall structure of a thorough risk management process.
+It provides a review of the major process steps comprising project risk management.

 Implementing a project risk management approach is vital for any project organization.
 Risk management doesn’t have to be resource intensive or difficult for organizations to undertake.
 With some formalization, structure, and a reasonable amount of effort on the part of the project team, risk management can provide very tangible benefits.